3 years and running – supporting almost 800 people across 9 camps in SE Qld

 Our Origin Story

 Spectrum Adventures was formed as the brainchild of Dee & Julia in late 2020.
 Having previously worked together as the admins of the Brisbane Autism & ADHD Network, they brought lived experience as carers for their own neurodiverse families, understanding the great need for supporting social connection for Autistic and ADHD children together.

-Together, Dee & Julia were also invited in 2021 to join the Autism Centre of Excellence’s Advisory Group as community representatives, providing the community voice in influencing the direction around research into autism and autism intervention.
+Together in 2021 they were invited to join the Autism Centre of Excellence’s Advisory Group as community representatives, providing the community voice in influencing the direction around research into autism and autism intervention.

 By the end of 2022 they had delivered 5 camps together for Spectrum Adventures, across locations from the Sunshine Coast to the Moreton Bay and Scenic Rim and supported a combined total of over 450 individuals for wonderful weekend adventures.

 After a restructure, Spectrum Adventures continues under Dee’s guidance, supported by her awesome team.